stysan/oii-firefox/README.md

 # oii - osu! improvement indicator

 A browser extension, that adds ii (improvement indicator, a metric that compares your pp to the average player with your playtime amount) to user profiles on the osu! website.
-This extension isn't stable yet and it is recommended to wait for the official release in the Chrome Web Store.

 ## General